 Q: Can I send you my work via email?
 Can I send submissions in the mail?

-We DO NOT accept submissions via email – exclusively use Submittable to submit your work.
-If electronic submission is not possible for any reason, you may send your work via USPS ONLY with a US check or money order for any applicable entry fees to our mailing address at: 70 SW Century Drive Suite 100442 Bend, Oregon 97702
+We DO NOT accept submissions via email.
+You must use Submittable to submit your work.
+If electronic submission is not possible for any reason, you may send your work via USPS ONLY with a US check or money order for any applicable entry fees to The Masters Review our mailing address at: 70 SW Century Drive Suite 100442 Bend, Oregon 97702

 Q: What is Submittable?

-Q: I lost my Submittable password / am having issues submitting / having my payment go through.
+Q: I lost my Submittable password, am having issues submitting, or am having trouble with my payment.
 Can you help?

-The best thing to do for technical issues is contact Submittable directly, as they handle all the back end support for us regarding payments and passwords.
-Their email is: email@example.com
+The best thing to do for technical issues is contact Submittable directly, as they handle all the back-end support for us regarding payments and passwords.
+You can contact them here: firstname.lastname@example.org

 Q: What are your guidelines about format, i.e Times New Roman, double-spaced, etc.?

-Q: What am I supposed to write in the cover letter?
+Q: What am I supposed to write in my cover letter?

-A: Typically, cover letters give a bit of insight into your publication history (if any), your educational background, a short synopsis of your personal history, and the impetus for your passion for writing.
-Think of it as a brief author bio and what you would like posted on our site should your piece be selected for publication.
+A: Think of your cover letter as a brief author bio and what you would like posted on our site should your piece be selected for publication.
 Don’t overthink it, we just want to know a little about you!
-NOTE: this is where you may include personal / identifying information.
+Most writers choose to include publication history or a little about the story that is being submitted.
+Note that you can include personal or identifying information in your cover letter.

-Q: What do you mean by “no personal / identifying information” on my submission?
+Q: What do you mean by “no personal or identifying information” on my submission?

 Q: My name is in the story because it is autobiographical.
 Do I need to remove it because you say no identifying information?